 Are there a minimum number of courses I must take in order to continue in the BA program?

 Yes.
 As long as you have registered in at least one course and it shows on your transcript in a calendar year (September – April), you will continue to be a Faculty of Arts student, assuming you maintain satisfactory Academic Standing.

 How do I withdraw from a course?

 First, check the withdrawal deadlines in the current U of A Calendar.
 If the add/drop deadline has not passed, go to Bear Tracks and drop the course using the Drop feature.
-If the add/drop deadline has passed but you can withdraw, print off your timetable from Bear Tracks, and, if you are a Faculty of Arts student, come to the USS office to fill out a Withdrawal Form, transferring the information from your timetable to the Withdrawal Form.
+If the add/drop deadline has passed but you can withdraw by filling out a Withdrawal Form online.
 Please note that you always come to your faculty to withdraw, no matter which course it is.
 If you are currently registered in a special program, such as Honors, Criminology or BFA, you will also require a signature from your Department Advisor before coming to see us.
 Also note that some courses require Departmental Approval (e.g., Chemistry, Art & Design, Biochemistry) before we can sign your Withdrawal form.

 What is the tuition deposit?

 New-to-the-UofA students who are offered admission must pay a non-refundable $500 Tuition Deposit in order to become eligible to register in courses.
 Students can pay this deposit on Bear Tracks, and it will be credited towards their final tuition amount.